Home / Whites and Sulphurs (Pieridae) / Clouded Sulphur (Colias philodice)

 Quick Facts

-Distribution South of Alaska through southeast and central parts of Canada, all of United States except most parts of California, south Texas, and most of Florida
+Distribution From south of Alaska through southeast and central parts of Canada to all of the United States except for most parts of California, south Texas, and most of Florida.

-Habitat Sunny open lands including meadows, fields (especially, alfalfa and clover fields), lawns, and road edges
+Habitat Prefers sunny open lands such as meadows, fields (especially alfalfa and clover fields), lawns, and road edges.

-Lifespan of adults 2 to 7 days, though some specimens have been seen living up to 24
+Lifespan of Adults Ranges from 2 to 7 days, with some specimens living up to 24 days.

-Host plants Species belonging to the pea family (Fabaceae) including white clover (Trifolium repens), alfalfa (Medicago sativa), and pea (Pisum sativum)
+Host Plants Favors species belonging to the pea family (Fabaceae), including white clover (Trifolium repens), alfalfa (Medicago sativa), and pea (Pisum sativum).

 Did You Know?